Buenos Aires | Taxi to a Tango

 Tango music was born in the late 19th century, in the Buenos Aires neighborhood of La Boca.
 From the melting pot of immigrants came an amalgamation of musical styles resulting in the passionate, theatrical tango.

-Fast forward to today, where tango has become a tourist attraction.
+Fast forward to 2012, and tango has become a tourist attraction.

 I found out that to see real Argentine tango, I should go to a milonga.
-Milongas are places in which locals go dancing.
+Milongas are places in which locals go to dance.
 Sounded good to me, so I asked around and was told to go to a place called Confiteria La Ideal.
-Built in 1912, I was told the upstairs ballroom was a must-see.
+Built in 1912, it was full of history, and apparently the upstairs ballroom was a must-see.

 Norberto Dorantes watercolor, http://norbertodorantes.blogspot.com.ar

-As soon as I said the word “tango,” several men in suits quickly whisked me inside, through heavy curtains, into a dimly lit, theatrical room with a stage draped in red and gold velvet.
-The room was filled with long tables of people–tourists if you will–dining on steak and drinking wine.
+As soon as I said, “tango,” several men in suits quickly whisked me inside, through heavy curtains, into a dimly lit, theatrical room with long tables filled with people dining and chattering, in front of a stage draped in red and gold velvet.

-Whoa . . . first of all, I’ve already eaten.
+Whoa . . . first of all, I’ve already eaten and all of these people are in the middle of a multiple-course steak dinner.

 “Are you sure this isn’t a show just for tourists?”